fdabrandao/vpsolver/README.md

 solver in particular, though a good  MIP solver may be necessary for solving large models.

 For modelling other problems easily, VPSolver includes a [Python API](https://github.com/fdabrandao/vpsolver/wiki/Python-API), a modelling language [PyMPL](https://github.com/fdabrandao/vpsolver/wiki/PyMPL), and a [Web APP](#vpsolver-web-app).
+VPSolver has been successfully compiled and run on Linux and Mac OS X. VPSolver also runs on a large variety of platforms including Windows using a [Docker container](#docker).

 For more details, please refer to the [project wiki](https://github.com/fdabrandao/vpsolver/wiki) or to the manual.